Are you a chess player? Have you ever thought what those pieces are called in German? Here they are:

 This one is a lot more advanced and therefore more complicated for German learners, even if they do play chess: Vollständige Schachregeln

-You could also watch this quick video which explains the rules in German:
+You could also watch this video, which explains the rules.

 Play online?
 You need to read the instructions in German ☺ if you play here: Schach online spielen